evazquezm-developer/API_Versioning/README.md

 ####
 This example implements API versioning.
+Project created in Visual Studio 2022.

 ####
 1.- In Query string.